-- 1. Devices used as safety items or to help performance in sports-related activities.

-- 2. Orthotic appliances that straighten or re-shape a body part.
+- 1. Devices used as safety items or to help performance in sports-related activities. - 2.
+Orthotic appliances that straighten or re-shape a body part.
 Examples include foot orthotics and some types of braces, including over-the-counter orthotic braces.
-This exclusion does not apply to braces for which Benefits are provided as described under Durable Medical Equipment (DME), Orthotics and Supplies in Section 1: Covered Health Care Services.

-- Cranial banding.

-- 4. The following items are excluded, even if prescribed by a Physician:

-- Blood pressure cuff/monitor.

-- Enuresis alarm.

-- Non-wearable external defibrillator.

-- Trusses.

-- Ultrasonic nebulizers.

-- 5. Devices and computers to help in communication and speech except for speech aid devices and tracheo-esophageal voice devices for which Benefits are provided as described under Durable Medical Equipment (DME), Orthotics and Supplies in Section 1: Covered Health Care Services.
+This exclusion does not apply to braces for which Benefits are provided as described under Durable Medical Equipment (DME), Orthotics and Supplies in Section 1: Covered Health Care Services. - 3.
+Cranial molding helmets and cranial banding except when used to avoid the need for surgery, and/or to facilitate a successful surgical outcome. - 4.
+The following items are excluded, even if prescribed by a Physician: - Blood pressure cuff/monitor. - Enuresis alarm. - Non-wearable external defibrillator. - Trusses. - Ultrasonic nebulizers. - 5.
+Devices and computers to help in communication and speech except for speech aid devices and tracheo-esophageal voice devices for which Benefits are provided as described under Durable Medical Equipment (DME), Orthotics and Supplies in Section 1: Covered Health Care Services.

 - 6. Oral appliances for snoring. - 7.
-Repair or replacement of prosthetic devices due to misuse, malicious damage or gross neglect or to replace lost or stolen items.
+Repair or replacement of prosthetic devices due to misuse, malicious damage or gross neglect or to replace lost or stolen items. - 8.
+Powered and non-powered exoskeleton devices.